waldoxhm/asus-chromebox-cn62-guado-hackintosh/README.md

 # Asus-chromebox-cn62-guado-hackintosh
 opencore efi partition（osx catalina 10.15.7 with opencore 0.6.1 ）

+## update2020.11.01

+ - New Folder “EFI-fakesmc” replace the Virtualsmc with Fakesmc to get Fan-control（via ssd fan control https://exirion.net/ssdfanctrl/ ）
+ - Opencore's Installation guide says it is not recommand to use fakesmc with opencore, and fakesmc is out of date, so if you want Virtualsmc back, pls use folder “EFI”

 ### System configuration
  - BIOS：mrchromebox COREBOOT 4.12
  - CPU: Intel Core i7-5500U